 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-There’s always an ongoing debate about whether Silhouette or Cricut crafters should layer glitter heat transfer vinyl on top of glitter heat transfer vinyl.
+There’s always an ongoing debate about whether Silhouette or Cricut vinyl crafters can layer glitter heat transfer vinyl on top of glitter heat transfer vinyl.
 So, what’s the answer?

 I like Siser brand heat transfer materials, so I headed to their website to look at their glitter heat transfer vinyl specifications.
 On this page, they specifically note:

 “Can be used as a top layer on other materials • Not recommended to be layered on top of itself”

 So, Siser recommends you not layer glitter HTV on top of glitter HTV.
 They also recommend that you not put any other heat transfer material on top of glitter – it should be the top most layer.

 If you are making designs where you need to layer glitter HTV on top of glitter HTV, you need to learn how to design knockout designs.